 - 1. All applications must be submitted using the online platform.
 Applications submitted outside of this platform will not be accepted. - 2.
 All applications must be submitted by a nonprofit group approved by the NC Secretary of State, unless being submitted by a municipality. - 3.
 Each major section (Mission, Purposes and Goals, Education Plan, Governance and Capacity, Operations, and Financial Plan) must be located within the designated section, as indicated in the online document. - 4.
 If a particular question does not apply to your team or proposal, respond "Not Applicable," AND state the reason this question is not applicable to your team or proposal. - 5.
 Each required Appendix must include a title page with the title of the Appendix and the Proposed School Name. - 6.
 Any answer given within the application that is not original to the applicant must include a citation to the source of the answer. - 7.
 Review all elements of the application for completeness before submitting. - 8.
-The full application (including the narrative and all appendices) must be submitted as one PDF document. - 9.
-The budget spreadsheet must also be submitted separately as an excel file. - 10.
-The application narrative, without appendices, may not exceed 100 pages.
-Applicants submitting special requests are given an additional 5-page allowance, per special request. - 11.
-Each section of the application should be clearly labeled according to the table of contents. - 12.
+The budget spreadsheet must be submitted separately as an excel file. - 9.
 Late submissions will not be accepted.
-No exceptions. - 13.
+No exceptions. - 10.
 Applicants must turn in the application fee and fee payment form by the stipulated timeline.